drewnorman/jt-slackbot/README.md

 Then replace the values for `SLACK_APP_TOKEN` and `SLACK_BOT_TOKEN` with your corresponding Slack application tokens.

 ### Usage
-Start the application.
+Start the application:

-    docker-compose up -d jt-slackbot-core
+    docker-compose up -d

-This will start the core service in the background.
-Logs will be written to the `logs` directory of the project root.
+This will start both the core and dialog services in the background.
+Logs will be written to the `core/logs` directory.

+Stop the application:

+    docker-compose down

 ### License
 J.T.
 SlackBot is licensed under the <a href="https://opensource.org/licenses/MIT">MIT license</a>.